AntonSol919/linkspace/homepage/basics.md

 +-----------------+-----------------------+-----------------------------------------------------------------+
 :::

-Packets carrying data are sent and will eventually reach a destination `IP address`, i.e. a computer such as you're using right now.
+Packets carrying data are transmitted, and each hop moves them closer until they reach the destination `IP address`, i.e. a computer such as you're using right now.
 On the computer an application is listening for packets with a specific `port` to be received.

 In transit, a packet can get lost or corrupted.
 Consequently, packets don't arrive in the order they were sent.
 By adding a sequence number, we can reorder them at the destination[^telephone].

-[^telephone]: I imagine the prototype internet was first discovered when it was realized that packet SEQUENCE IDs are essential complexity for data integrety, and that consequently the physical route each packet takes is actually irrelevant.
+[^telephone]: I imagine the prototype internet was first discovered when it was realized that packet SEQUENCE IDs are essential complexity for data integrety, and that consequently the physical route each packet takes is irrelevant.

 The result is that _conceptually_ each application on each device can talk to any other application on any other device.